heliocloud-data/platform/daskhub/COST_MONITORING.md

 ## Configuring and Deployment

-Kubecost can be deployed into a HelioCloud environment by setting `daskhub_metrics: True` in the deploymenyt instance yaml file and configuring the following settings:
+Kubecost can be deployed into a HelioCloud environment by setting `daskhub_metrics: True` in the deployment instance yaml file and configuring the following settings:

 ```
 daskhub: